poliorcetics/named-arguments-rfc/01-motivation.md

 through a web interface does not have them, reading code on Github will not show them, maybe your coworker does not like them, there are many reasons for them not to appear.
 Named arguments are part of the code, they always appear when intended to.
-Just like types, they help by adding another layer of clarity to code, which helps with soundness and safety.
+Just like types, they help by adding another layer of clarity to code, which helps with soundness and safety, and just like types can be inferred when writing `let a = b + c`, named arguments as proposed here are not mandatory: forcing `sin(x: x)` is **not** improving anything.

 - Improve coherence in the language.

 Named arguments already exists for `struct`s today: `Latitude { x: 42.1, y: 84.2 }`, having named
 arguments for functions can be seen as an extension of that capability.

+The previous paragraph opens an argument against: `Wrapper(x)` does not have named arguments and it is quite clear.
+I would argue this is completely and utterly false: the argument name **is** the name of the type itself.
+Wrapper types are here to increase clarity and provide additional guarantees through the type system, and they do so by being explicit (`NonZeroUsize` and friends are wrapper types that make their usage clear through their name for example).